Optimizing Black-box Metrics with Iterative Example Weighting: Plug-in with Coordinate-wise Search Baseline

 We describe the Plug-in [train-val] baseline used in Section \ref{sec:experiments}, which constructs a classifier $\widehat{h}(x) \,\in\, \argmax_{i \in [m]} w_i\hat{\eta}^\val_i(x)$, by tuning the weights $w_i \in \R$ to maximize the given metric on the validation set .
 Note that there are $m$ parameters to be tuned, and a na\"{i}ve approach would be to use an $m$-dimensional grid search.
 Instead, we use a trick from \citet{hiranandani2019multiclass} to decompose this search into an independent coordinate-wise search for each $w_i$.
 Specifically, one can estimate the relative weighting $w_i/w_j$ between any pair of classes $i,j$ by constructing a classifier of the form

-which predicts either class $i$ or $j$ based on which of these receives a higher (weighted) probability estimates, and (through a line search) finding the parameter $\zeta \in (0,1)$ for which $h^{\zeta}$ yields the highest validation metric:
+that predicts either class $i$ or $j$ based on which of these receives a higher (weighted) probability estimates, and (through a line search) finding the parameter $\zeta \in (0,1)$ for which $h^{\zeta}$ yields the highest validation metric:

 By fixing $i$ to class $m$, and repeating this for classes $j \in [m-1]$, one can estimate $w_j/w_m$ for each $j \in [m-1]$, and normalize the estimated related weights to get estimates for $w_1, \ldots, w_m$.